Vennela: Development

-Vennela was directed by then Michigan-based Deva Katta was produced by 25 NRIs.
+Vennela was directed by then Michigan-based Deva Katta, and produced by 25 NRIs.
 The film deals with the lives of Indian students who study in the United States for college and was based on Katta's college days.
 He combined the idea of his previous unreleased documentary film Valasa (2000) with a love story to create Vennela.
 Raja, Ravi Varma and Sharwanand's characters are based on three different personalities of students with Sharwanand's character arc being inspired by a true story.
 Katta named the film Vennela since it denotes pleasantness and romance.

 Casting

 Raja and California-based model Parvati Melton accepted the film after liking their respective characterisations.
 Ravi Varma auditioned for a lead role in Valasa, and Katta offered him a role in Vennela as Sayeed.
 To prepare for his role, he visited engineering colleges in Hyderabad, and observed the mannerisms of Muslim male students.
 After working as an assistant director to Katta for a few days, Katta suggested Kishore take up a role in the film.
 Katta, Ravi Varma and Kishore left their jobs to work on this film.
 Brahmanandam played the Indian restaurant owner.
 Production manager Achyuta Rama Rao played the Indian restaurant chef.